Google’s Duplex is rolling out to Pixel owners — here’s how it works

 One interesting item of note: Duplex is definitely a Pixel-only affair for now.
 We tried to get the Google Assistant to place a reservation from a Google Smart Display (the LG Xboom WK9), but got this response: “I’m sorry, I can’t make reservations … from this device yet.”
 We might be reading too much into it, but that reply suggests that Smart Displays will eventually be able to tap Duplex for reservations and appointments.
 Presumably, Google’s not rushing into this.

-The Duplex experience
+The Duplex call experience

 Booking restaurants with a robot would be fraught with peril, you’d think, considering the number of things that might go wrong.
 What if the human on the other end has a thick accent that throws off Duplex’s speech recognition?
 What if they ask an obscure question the system hasn’t been trained to handle?
 Or what if the restaurant’s listed number is no longer in service?